 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)".
 The objective of this update is to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those annual periods and is to be applied utilizing a modified retrospective approach.
-The Company does not expect the adoption of ASU 2016-02 to have a material impact on its consolidated financial statements because there are no material operating leases.
+The Company does not expect the adoption of ASU 2016-02 to have a material impact on its consolidated financial statements.

 In January 2016, the FASB issued ASU 2016-01, "Financial Instruments - Recognition and Measurement of Financial Assets and Financial Liabilities (Topic 825)".
 ASU 2016-01 revises the classification and measurement of investments in certain equity investments and the presentation of certain fair value changes for certain financial liabilities measured at fair value.
 ASU 2016-01 requires the change in fair value of many equity investments to be recognized in net income.
 ASU 2016-01 is effective for interim and annual periods beginning after December 15, 2017, with early adoption permitted.
-Adopting ASU 2016-01 will result in a cumulative effect adjustment to the Company's retained earnings as of the beginning of the year of adoption.
-The Company is currently evaluating the potential effects of adopting the provisions of ASU 2016-01.
+The Company adopted this guidance effective January 1, 2018 and made a cumulative effect adjustment to the Company's retained earnings of \$35,000.